jimbrend/New-Tool-in-OBS-Studio-Dockable-and-English-Localization/README.md

 i have confirmed this since you can simulcast to X, twitch, and Nostr/zap.stream at once and pop out and monitor all their chats on web

 The reliable multi-tool OBS plugin YouTube video with explanation: https://www.youtube.com/watch?v=8m-IQfA_LV8&pp=ygUYbXVsdGkgc3RyZWFtIHR3aXRjaCB0b29s
-(installation and source in the details: https://obsproject.com/forum/resources/multiple-rtmp-outputs-plugin.964/) (curious if anyone uses another one?)

 If curious too https://zap.stream/ is another new platform you could multi-stream too that has a pretty niche streamer community there, the platform is not too saturated yet which could be a good thing for people streaming there (the new UX has since greatly improved with a new user dashboard, an old coworker created this platform https://git.v0l.io/Kieran), you have to login there with a Nostr pubkey, also if you leak your address or something by accident you can’t delete your Nostr broadcast (you can’t delete Nostr posts they’re hosted on multiple relays/servers, there’s no delete button)  But zap.stream uses AWS servers so I think it expires after 3 months… (Nostr caters to only text connections hosted in a decentralized/uncensored manner on its frontend, but can't store a lot of data so there is also like a streaming music service that uses AWS backend for the music being built on it as well as a ton of other projects, mostly all curated here if interested it is called wav.lake and there is an aggregation of all Nostr apps: https://github.com/aljazceru/awesome-nostr)